dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Application/ReadMe.Application.md

 ## Validators

-1. FleuntValidator
+1. FleuntValidator.
 Mostly deal with the combinations of the request parameters.

 Example:
 ```csharp
 RuleFor(m => new {m.CountyId, m.Zip}).Must(x => ValidZipCounty(x.Zip, x.CountyId))
 ```

-Or see **ProductPageQueryValidator**
+Or see **ProductPageQueryValidator**.

-2. ReferenceValidation
-	MediatR pipeline that checks if the given id truly refers to the entity Therefore, verifying that the entity is not null in the handler is redundant.
+2. ReferenceValidation.
+MediatR pipeline that checks if the given id truly refers to the entity.
+	Therefore, verifying that the entity is not null in the handler is redundant.

-3. The remaining validation is done in the domain or in presentation layer (model validation)
+3. The remaining validation is done in the domain layer.

+4. Use of Validator custom tool, defined in .Infrastructure layer.
+It is very helpful and simple tool, thus I encourage to get familiar with it.

 ## Transaction Pipelines